 Below is Chubby, filled with babies in her pouch.
 I am still hoping to get a picture of an Opossum with the babies on her back.
 (This animal may or may not be alive.
 I found a roadkill about a mile from my house which also included a dead baby.
 I haven’t seen this particular animal since.)

 Training them to perform for me proved simple.
 James Beissel used a professional scent which produced a half-hearted reaction from the animals.
 I discovered the scent that would make them dance.
 Peanut Butter.
 This little guy, or gal is still around, as is another or two large ones.
 They do look similar.
+People often go “ugh” when they see a picture of an Opossum.
+“So ugly.”
+I don’t see it.
+Must be the tail.

 This is James setting up his camera trap.